dogweather/asset_ram/README.md

 # AssetRam

 **Rails 7 update:** 35% reduction in allocations measured.
-I tested with [my Rails app's home page](https://www.public.law) in production:
+I tested with [my Rails app's home page](https://www.public.law) running Rails 7.0.6 and Ruby 3.2.2 in production:

 ![Test Data](test-data.png)

-The savings comes from avoiding asset calculations.
+The savings come from avoiding asset calculations.
+The app is faster, too.
+But it's hard for me to measure precisely: enabling AssetRam, this page goes from ~9ms to ~7ms.

+> Tip: Set env var `ASSET_RAM_DISABLE` to switch it off for comparisons.

 ## Usage